yandex-cloud/geesefs/README.md

 multipart server-side copy (UploadPartCopy).

 Services known to be **broken**:
 * CloudFlare R2.
-They have at least 2 bugs and don't respond to bug reports:
-  - They throttle requests incorrectly, by returning 403 Forbidden if you exceed 5 requests per seconds.
+They have an issue with throttling - instead of using HTTP 429 status code they return 403 Forbidden if you exceed 5 requests per seconds.

 Important note: you should mount geesefs with `--list-type 2` or `--list-type 1` options if you use it with non-Yandex S3.